echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminK.md

 ## Absorption
 Vitamin K is absorbed in the small intestine and is accumulated by the liver and other tissues.
-Vitamin K absorption requires: dietary fat, calcium, vitamin D, Magnesium Vitamin K absorption is impaired by: vitamin A, Vitamin E, alcohol, tabacco, caffeine.
+Vitamin K absorption requires: dietary fat, calcium, vitamin D, Magnesium Vitamin K absorption is impaired by: vitamin A, Vitamin E, alcohol, tobacco, caffeine.

 ## Functions
 - protein metabolism;